osic/ref-impl-kolla/documents/ease-of-use/2-osic-deploy-kolla.md

 ansible-playbook -i ansible/inventory/multinode -e @/etc/kolla/globals.yml -e @/etc/kolla/passwords.yml -e CONFIG_DIR=/etc/kolla  -e action=bootstrap-servers /usr/local/share/kolla/ansible/kolla-host.yml --ask-pass
  ```

 ##### Step 2: The disks inside the storage nodes will be used as swift and cinder disks.
 Enter the `swift` disks in disks.lst and `cinder` disks in cinder.lst.
+To get a list of disks inside storage node, log in to one of the storage nodes and run `sudo fdisk -l`.
+This will give you list of all physical disks.
+Only select those having format as `/dev/sdx`
 __Note: Ignore this step if your storage nodes do not have physical disks other than `sda`__
 ```shell
 vi /opt/ref-impl-kolla/scripts/disks.lst